-- · Services shall support the POST method for sending actions. - The POST operation may not be idempotent.
+- Services shall support the POST method for sending actions. - The POST operation may not be idempotent. - Services may allow the "@Redfish.OperationApplyTime" property to be included in the body of the request.
+See the Operation Apply Time section for further information.